Hands-On Digital Photography Introduction

 With a mixture of lecture and hands-on photography, this class will cover taking photographs and setting up a digital photo workflow.
 You must take some photos before you come, but we'll also shoot during the day.

-After shooting, we'll review your images using your preferred software (iPhoto, Lightroom, Aperture, etc.).
+After shooting, we will overview the most important steps in the the editing process.
+The steps will be demonstrated with a variety of common software choices (iPhoto, Lightroom, Aperture, Photoshop etc.).
 You will receive feedback, tips and management techniques based on the widely accepted ASMP Best Practices website and book as well as exposure and composition help.

-We strongly recommend you bring your own computer for this class for the ease of saving your work.
+- You may bring your own computer for this class, but it isn't necessary unless you have specific photo editing questions to bring up or you want to review your shots from the day before class ends.
 If you don't have a portable computer, you can rent one of our iMacs for $50, but you will need to bring a removable hard drive for your photos.
-Please let us know if you need an iMac in the "Notes" field when you register!

 Steve Gandy is an educator, trainer, technology support professional and life-long photographer.
 Steve has introduced the ins-and-outs of digital photography to students young and old since 1995 and has been involved in education since 1978.
 His photography is varied but he focuses on nature, travel, and sports.
 Steve has contributed to training books and websites on Photoshop Elements, StarOffice/OpenOffice and other educational topics.
 He leads photographic tours to the southern Utah canyon lands.

 You will save $10.00 by registering before midnight on 3/3/2015.
 Applies to the next scheduled date only.

 Excellent Photoshop tips, great hand out and visuals!johnRead All Comments